YasmineBB/curated/deployment.md

         class MediaStorage(S3Boto3Storage):
                 location = settings.MEDIAFILES_LOCATION

-    The STATICFILES_LOCATION and MEDIAFILES_LOCATION have yet to be defined, so lets do that now.
+    The STATICFILES_LOCATION and MEDIAFILES_LOCATION have yet to be defined, so let's do that now.
 12. Back in the settings.py file, underneath the bucket config settings but still inside the if statement, add these lines:

         STATICFILES_STORAGE = 'custom_storages.StaticStorage'